Have you ever wondered what “mulled” actually means? As in Mulled Apple Cider?

 - Strain and add back to a clean saucepan.
 Keep warm over low heat while serving.

 - Ladle about 8-ounces of mulled cider into a 10-ounce clear glass mug.
 If you are serving with the optional liquor, add it now, and stir.

 - Garnish with orange rind and a cinnamon stick.
 Serve hot.

-MORE For selection, season, storage, hardening, cooking information, as well as a honed list of excellent resources, check it out my Apple Cider Primer.
+MORE For apple selection, season, storage, hardening, and cooking information, as well as a honed list of excellent resources, check out our Apple Cider Primer.

 Copyright 2021 Susan S. Bradley.
 All rights reserved.